 You should call local law enforcement to investigate the accident scene immediately.
 The official police report should document exactly what happened.
 Insurance companies often base who was at fault and how much compensation they’re willing to pay out on the accident report.
 Do not move your vehicle unless it is blocking traffic and causing unsafe conditions.
 You may not want to move until you’ve sought medical treatment, as many injuries are not evident at first glance.
 If it’s safe to do so, you may want to exchange contact information with the truck driver, talk to eyewitnesses on the scene, and take photos.

 Once your police report has been filed, you’ll want to contact an accomplished truck accident attorney.
 New Jersey’s Gelman Gelman Wiskow & McCarthy LLC would be happy to help.
-Established in 1950, our firm has locations throughout the state, including Elmwood Park and Bernardsville.
+Established in 1950, our firm has locations throughout the state.
+For your convenience, we have offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.
 Contact our nearest office to schedule a free one-hour initial consultation to go over the specifics of your personal injury claim.
 For your convenience, we have Spanish translators available.
 Call today!